ibrahimshittu/ibrahim-shittu-portfolio/content/blog/judging-legalhack-2025.md

   - career
   - innovation
 ---

+_This article was featured on the [Blockchain Legal Institute website](https://bli.tools/when-blockchain-meets-legal-technology-a-perspective/)._

 I spend my days building AI-powered tools for the legal industry.
 When I learned about the Blockchain Legal Institute's Legal Tech Hackathon and the opportunity to judge, I was immediately interested.
 Hackathons have always fascinated me—the energy, the creativity, the pressure of building something meaningful in a short time.